-Configure Zero Trust Network Access in Cloudflare for Teams · Cloudflare for Teams documentation
+Configure Zero Trust Network Access in Cloudflare Zero Trust

 In this example, we require that users have a hard key inserted and are connecting from the United States.

-Enroll your device into your Teams account.
-To do that, click the WARP icon in your navigation bar, open Settings and select Account > Login with Cloudflare for Teams.
+Enroll your device into your Zero Trust account.
+To do that, click the WARP icon in your navigation bar, open Settings and select Account > Login with Cloudflare Zero Trust.

 Enable the WARP client on the device to forward traffic to Cloudflare.